stigma34/prairie/index.md

 <br />

-Prairie is a lightweight Ansible-driven deployer for standing up a fully functional Rancher environment on Rocky Linux 10.
+Prairie is a **tactical, Ansible-driven deployer** for bringing up a fully functional Rancher control plane on **Rocky Linux 10 and other major distros** with **green-lock TLS** and **optional Longhorn storage**.

-It’s designed to take a clean Rocky 10 box (cloud image or bare-metal/VM), harden it just enough, install k3s, deploy Rancher via Helm, and leave you with a working Rancher UI at a known URL — without you having to click through a single web installer screen.
+It’s built for operators who want a **repeatable, low-friction Rancher install**: take a clean host (cloud image or bare metal/VM), run Prairie, and end up with:

+- k3s installed and wired up
+- Rancher online at a **known HTTPS URL**
+- Longhorn (optionally) deployed for persistent storage
+- Secrets locked down with Ansible Vault

+No web installer click-throughs.
+No one-off bash scripts.
+One flow, any AO.

-Prairie grew out of a real need: repeatable Rancher installs that work consistently across **DigitalOcean Rocky 10** images and **minimal ISOs**, and keep secrets out of logs.
+Prairie grew out of a real need: consistent Rancher deployments across **DigitalOcean Rocky 10** images and **minimal ISOs**, without leaking secrets into logs or having to remember “that one weird kernel module fix” every time.

 ---

-## Goals
+## What Prairie Does

 Prairie is built to:

-- Automate **end-to-end Rancher deployment** on Rocky 10 using Ansible.
+- Automate **end-to-end Rancher deployment** on Rocky 10 (and friends) using Ansible.
-- Handle annoying platform differences (like missing `br_netfilter` on some cloud images).
+- Smooth over distro quirks (e.g., missing `br_netfilter` or odd cloud image defaults).
+- Deliver **TLS out of the box** using cert-manager with Let’s Encrypt HTTP-01 or a self-signed issuer.
+- Provide **optional Longhorn integration** so you get a clean, opinionated storage story.
-- Keep sensitive data out of logs using **Ansible Vault** and `no_log: true`.
+- Keep sensitive data out of logs via **Ansible Vault** and `no_log: true`.
-- Be **clone → init → run** simple for future-you and other operators.
+- Stay **clone → init → run** simple for future-you and other operators.

 ---